 then fold into the mascarpone mix.

 - Now to assemble the tiramisu.
 Line the bottom of your container with a thin layer of the cheese cream.
-Position expresso soaked sponge fingers atop the cheese cream.
-You do this by spooning 3t of expresso evenly onto each finger (cover both sides) before positioning it.
+Position espresso soaked sponge fingers atop the cheese cream.
+You do this by spooning 3t of espresso evenly onto each finger (cover both sides) before positioning it.
 Put them in immediately as they become too soft to handle very soon after being wet.
 You should be able to fit in 6 fingers per layer.
-Spread one third of remaining cheese mixture over the layer of sponge fingers and sift half the cocoa powder over that.
+Spread one third of remaining mascarpone cream over the layer of sponge fingers and sift a think layer of cocoa powder over it.

-- Add another layer of sponge fingers, again soaked with coffee and top with a second layer of cheese cream but without cocoa.
-Repeat a third time, ending with a final layer cheese cream on topfollowed by the remaining cocoa powder sifted over the top.
+- Add another layer of sponge fingers, again soaked with coffee and top with a second layer of mascarpone cream and cocoa.
+Repeat a third time, ending with a final layer mascarpone cream on top followed by a final layer of cocoa powder sifted over the top.

-- Refrigerate covered overnight before serving.
-If you need the tiramisu faster, use more coffee and spoon 4t on each sponge finger instead of 3 – this will still require two hours in the fridge before serving.
+- It is best to refrigerate covered overnight before serving.
+If you need the tiramisu faster, use more coffee; spoon 4t on each sponge finger instead of 3 – this will still require two hours in the fridge before serving.
 The 2 hour version should not be kept overnight as it will get very wet the next day.

-- The easiest way to serve tiramisu is to scoop it into small bowls and redust cocao powder – as shown here.
+- A great way to serve tiramisu is to scoop it out of the master container into small bowls and redust cocao powder.

 - Purists would insist on using Savoiardi brand sponge fingers.
 I have found that while there is a quality difference when the sponge fingers are eaten by themselves, after being soaked in coffee and cream, it no longer matters what brand of fingers you use.